lowRISC/ibex-demo-system-labs/lab1.md

 ```
 Please also check that you have version 0.11.0 or above.

-If not, you can build your own OpenOCD:
+If not, you can get the correct version off of the USB stick or build your own OpenOCD:
 ```bash
 git clone https://github.com/openocd-org/openocd.git
 cd openocd